-Web 2.0 contains user-generated content, usability, interoperability.
-It focuses on progressive changes in web pages in which sites interact with each other like social media creators, any virtual community.
+Web 2.0 contains user-generated content, usability, and interoperability.
+It focuses on progressive changes in web pages in which sites interact with each other like social media creators and any virtual community.
 It includes video sharing, web applications, wikis, blogs, etc.

 Mobiles are also renewed with prominent features suitable for web 2.0.
 Mobiles targeted the websites to make widespread 4g connection, ideal for WiFi and Mobile chips capable of lower power usages.